Muturi-002/Stay-in-cloud/bucketStorage/PAR-DOWNLOAD-GUIDE.md

 ### Time-Limited Access
 - **File PARs**: Expire after 1 hour for enhanced security
-- Expired PARs require creating a new PAR for continued access
+- Expired PARs require creating a new PAR for continued access.
+Creation of new PARs automated.

 ### Access Control
 - **File PARs**: Allow downloading only the specific file